New Zealand Study Visa: Step-by-Step Guide for Indian Students 2025

 • Proof of tuition fee payment

-• Financial proof showing at least NZD 20,000 per year for living expenses
+• Financial proof showing at least NZD 20,000 per year for living expenses.
+Immigration New Zealand may also assess whether you have a credible plan to fund your studies beyond the first year.

 • Health and travel insurance for the full study period

-• Recent medical examination report (from an approved panel doctor)
+• Medical examination report from an approved panel doctor (if required)

 • English proficiency test results (like IELTS, TOEFL, or PTE)